radar/guides/gem-development.md

     desc "pluralize", "Pluralizes a word"
-    method_option :word => :string, :aliases => "-n"
+    method_option :word => :string, :aliases => "-w"
     def pluralize
       puts GemName::Food.pluralize(options[:word])
     end

 Here there's the new `method_option` method we use which defines, well, a method option.
 It takes a hash which indicates the details of an option how they should be returned to our task.
 Check out the Thor README for a full list of valid types.
-We can also define aliases for this method using the `:aliases` Inside the task we reference the value of the options through the `options` hash and we use `GemName::Food.pluralize` to pluralize a word.
+We can also define aliases for this method using the `:aliases` option passed to `method_option`.
+Inside the task we reference the value of the options through the `options` hash and we use `GemName::Food.pluralize` to pluralize a word.

 When we run our scenarios again with `bundle exec cucumber features` both scenarios will be passing: